 Airing on NPR in 1994, (after a local debut a year earlier), and again in 1997, the existing episodes now can be freely downloaded or played from the Hayward Sanitarium website.
 While the group that produced Hayward is no more, many involved continue to work on audio drama, namely poet-sound FX wizard Tony Brewer.
 Scripts that round out the original storyline are now available as well.

-Visit the Hayward Sanitarium website to listen.
+Visit the Hayward Sanitarium podcast to listen.